-Quantum technology is an emerging field of physics and engineering that have the potential to revolutionise science and society in the next five to ten years.
+Quantum technology is an emerging field of physics and engineering that has the potential to revolutionise science and society in the next five to ten years.
 Knowledge in this rapidly evolving field has advanced considerably, yet still, there are resources required that are not mainstream today.

 The CERN Quantum Technology Initiative (CERN QTI) will define a roadmap and research programme in collaboration with its recently formed advisory board, as well as the high-energy physics and quantum-technology research communities.
 Together, we will establish joint research, educational and training activities, set up the supporting computing infrastructure, and provide dedicated mechanisms for exchanging both knowledge and technology.

 RESEARCH FIELDS AND OBJECTIVES

 - Encourage the acquisition and dissemination of expertise on quantum sensing in areas relevant to low- and high-energy particle physics.

 - Identify particularly promising technologies, focusing on a small number of developments with potential specifically for novel applications in HEP [....]